jhuarte/CarND-Traffic-Sign-Classifier-P3/writeup_template.md

 * Number of epeochs: `40`
 * Steps per epoch: `math.ceil(len(x_train) / batch_size)`

 I tried different values of each hyperparameters, specially for the `learning_rate` and the number of `epochs` until I decided to change all the proyecto to colab. batch sizes `(32, 64 and 128)` and `128` was a good balance between speed and accuracy.
+As we can see on the section, from epoch `10` the accuracy is more os less stable.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.